coveo/plasma/packages/website/docs/FlatSelectConnected.md

 # Best Practices

-The Flat select option should be used for single choice selection.
+A flat select allows users to select a single value among multiple options.

 The width of each of the options should be the same, we don't want any of the options feel more important than the other.